Joel Sam

-In 1946, several luggers were purchased to facilitate the move some 164km away.
-MV Millard carried the Samu clan, Macoy carried the Umay clan, and S.S.
+In 1946, several luggers were purchased to facilitate the move some 164 kilometres away.
+The vessel, MV Millard carried the Samu clan, Macoy carried the Umay clan, and S.S.
 Donna carried the Dhoeybaw clan.
-By 1949 almost 300 Saibai Islanders had been moved to the peninsula, first to Mutee Heads, then to Bamaga and later to Seisia.
-Despite their relocation their connections to Saibai cultural ways have never been lost.
+By 1949 almost 300 Saibai Islanders had been moved to the Peninsula, first to Mutee Heads, then to Bamaga and later to Seisia.

-This exhibition is supported through a Cairns RSL Club Artist Fellowship that enabled Joel Sam to develop new linocuts, etchings, dhibal (feathered headdresses), dibi dibi (pearl shell pendants), and an outrigger canoe which represent the songs, dance and ceremonies that the families took to their new mudth, their new home on mainland Australia.
+The new work produced by Sam included linocuts, etchings, dhibal (feathered headdresses), dibi dibi (pearl shell pendants), and an outrigger canoe.
+Together these works represented songs, dance and ceremonies which the families had taken with them to their new mudth, their new home on mainland Australia.

 This exhibition has been supported through a Cairns RSL Club Artist Fellowship Award